lsaffre/north/docs/settings.rst

 Settings reference
 ====================================

+.. note:: This page is not maintained.
+Contents has been copied to Lino docs.

 Here is a list of attributes and methods of a :ref:`north` `Site` instance which application developers should know.
 See also :ref:`djangosite.settings`.